2026 Report

 PRISM: AI-Native Product Rebuilds

 Pilot purgatory happens when teams bolt AI onto legacy products.
 PRISM is different: we rebuild products AI-native from the ground up.
-Keep the data layer, replace the application layer, ship in 3–5 months.
+Keep the data layer, replace the application layer, ship in months not years.
 The productivity evidence above becomes the baseline for every engagement.

 Learn more about PRISM